sarmilan/blog/content/blog/software-requirements-specification/index.md

----
-title: Understanding State
-date: "2021-03-14T21:54:14Z"
-description: "Learn about state and why it's important in client-server communication and data persistance."
----

 # User Flow
 1. User lands on app
 2. User is able to see list of recipes, for example 5 recipes